Tenet Healthcare: 2000–2013

 In 2002, one of Tenet's hospitals came under scrutiny for its surgical practices and another was investigated in a kickback scheme.
 Federal investigations into the company's billing practices, particularly those related to Medicare, began late in 2002, leading to a decline in Tenet's stock price of about 70%.
-In 2003, Trevor Fetter became CEO of Tenet and started Commitment to Quality, an initiative to improve the "quality, safety, service and outcomes of the care and services" provided by Tenet.
-To rebuild its ethics and compliance programs, Tenet hired a chief compliance officer to report directly to the company's board of directors.
+In 2003, Trevor Fetter became the CEO of Tenet and started Commitment to Quality, an initiative to improve the "quality, safety, service and outcomes of the care and services" provided by the company.
+Rebuilding its ethics and compliance programs, Tenet hired a chief compliance officer to report directly to the company's board of directors.
 In 2003, Tenet sold or closed 14 hospitals and closed more than 20 facilities in 2004 to achieve its financial performance goals.
-Also in 2004, Tenet moved its headquarters from Santa Barbara, California to Dallas, Texas.
-In 2006, Tenet agreed to pay $725 million to the Justice Dept. to settle allegations of unusually high Medicare payments to Tenet hospitals in 2000 to 2002.
-Tenet also entered into a five-year corporate integrity agreement with the U.S. Department of Health & Human Services that required the company to provide detailed financial reports on its patient mix, collection rates and accounts receivables.
+Also in 2004, Tenet moved its headquarters from Santa Barbara to Dallas.
+In 2006, Tenet agreed to pay $725 million to the Justice Department to settle allegations of unusually high Medicare payments to Tenet hospitals in 2000 to 2002.
+The company entered into a five-year corporate integrity agreement with the U.S. Department of Health and Human Services which required them to provide detailed financial reports on its patient mix, collection rates and accounts receivables.
 In 2007, Tenet appointed former Florida governor Jeb Bush to its board of directors to improve its reputation.